Mxyuki/AMQ-Scripts/README.md

 **--- Buttons ---**

 Alt + T : Pressing it will enable or disable the script and send a message in chat to know in which state you are.

+# AMQ No Host

+A script that give instantly Host to the last player who joined the game when someone give you Host.

+Plus a mode that put the last settings you saved before giving host to the last player who joined the game.

+**--- Buttons ---**

+Alt + I : Auto give Host to someone else

+Alt + O : Auto put last saved settings plus give Host to someone else